The Nevada Assistive Technology Collaborative (NATC)

 State Level Activities:

-• State finance systems
+• State finance systems (options for purchasing AT)

-• Financial lending
+o Financial lending

-• Last resort, state funded AT purchasing.
+o Last resort, state funded AT purchasing.

-• Device demonstration programs
+• Device Demonstration programs

-• Device loan programs
+• Device Loan programs

 State Leadership Activities: